-2. Ensure Business Is Set Up to Run International Payroll
+Step 2.
+Set Up Business to Run International Payroll

-Once you do a full evaluation of the type of international workers you’ll have on staff, you can better assess how you need to set up your global employer status.
+Once you do a complete evaluation of the type of international workers you’ll have on staff, you can better assess how you need to set up your global employer status.

-- Partner with in-country affiliate: This involves working with a company that’s already registered in the employee’s host country.
-They’ll add the employee to their payroll and pay them accordingly; in turn, you’ll pay the affiliate the total payroll amount and usually an additional fee for using their resources.
+- Partner with an in-country affiliate: This involves working with a company that’s already registered in the employee’s host country.
+It’ll add the employee to its payroll and pay them accordingly; in turn, you’ll pay the affiliate the total payroll amount and usually an additional fee for using their resources.

 - Check for foreign employer exceptions: Check out host country workarounds that have foreign employer exceptions.
 According to the Society of Human Resource Management (SHRM), the UK and Thailand will allow you to hire and pay local workers without being required to make local withholdings or contributions.

 - Register in-country as payroll-only: Some countries offer an alternative option that will allow you to register solely for payroll purposes without having to go through the tedious process of establishing your business there.
-You’ll be able to process local payroll legally, but will still need to deal with local tax and Social Security payments.
+You will be able to process local payroll legally but will still need to deal with local tax and Social Security payments.

 - Add employee to home-country payroll: This is as simple as adding a new domestic employee to your payroll.
 However, it’s usually done if an employee is transferring overseas for a short period.
 If they stay too long (check local laws), their place of employment will shift to that country, and you’ll have to find another way to process their payroll.

-Remember, the options you have when it comes to running payroll for international employees depends on the type of workers you have along with the circumstances surrounding their employment.
+Remember, the options you have when it comes to running payroll for international employees depend on the type of workers you have and the circumstances surrounding their employment.

 As you do when paying domestic employees, you need to choose a pay period to govern how often you’ll pay your international workers.
 If you have both domestic and global payroll, you may opt to align the pay periods.
-The most common ones are semimonthly (twice a month) and biweekly (every two weeks), although some companies pay employees on a monthly basis.
-If choosing precise pay dates, consider making the last pay day for the month at least a week before month end.
-This allows time for processing and payments to be cut before the next month begins, which simplifies accounting.
+The most common ones are semimonthly (twice a month) and biweekly (every two weeks), although some companies pay employees monthly.

-Taxes are a large part of what makes any payroll complicated.
+Taxes are a large part of what makes payroll complicated.
 Many countries have similar taxes as the US, although they may have different names.
-Income taxes are common, on a national, regional, and sometimes local level.
-If you’re required to withhold taxes for employees, be sure you have a good grasp on how the tax system works.
-Some have a few flat rates based on income brackets, a sole flat rate, progressive rates (like the United States), or even regressive tax rates.
+Income taxes are standard on a national, regional, and sometimes local level.
+If you’re required to withhold taxes for employees, be sure you have a good grasp of how the tax system works.
+Some have a few flat rates based on income brackets, progressive rates (like the US), a single flat rate, or even regressive tax rates.

-There are also many countries that require their employees to contribute to Social Security and pension funds.
-You’ll have to know which agencies need to be paid, so you can send the money accordingly.
+Many countries require their employees to contribute to Social Security and pension funds.
+You’ll have to know which agencies need to be paid so that you can send the money accordingly.
 Your business may also be responsible for paying payroll taxes on the income an employee earns.
 We strongly recommend you speak with an international tax adviser or payroll provider before proceeding.

-If you have an overseas independent contractor onboard, it’s very possible that you won’t be responsible for managing any tax withholdings or benefit deductions.
-Usually, the employee has to register themselves as a business in their local area and pay taxes and other related expenses per the country’s legal guidelines.
-Any errors or omissions they make in regards to this aren’t likely to fall back on your business.
+Meanwhile, those with international independent contractors likely won’t be responsible for handling any tax withholdings or benefit deductions.
+The contractor usually has to register themselves as a business and pay taxes per their country’s guidelines—meaning that it’s unlikely for any errors to fall back on your business.

-You can also find some international payroll providers that make it easy for you to offer insurance, but the rates will be a bit higher.
-You’ll also have to ensure employee contributions and any funds you agree to pay are actually credited to the benefits provider.
+You can also find some international payroll providers like Papaya Global that make it easy for you to offer insurance—health insurance, 401(k), and commuter benefits.
+You’ll also have to ensure employee contributions and any funds you agree to pay are credited to the benefits provider.

-Out of everything we’ve discussed, aside from taxes, how you’ll actually pay your workers is probably one of the next most important issues.
+Aside from taxes, how you’ll pay your workers is probably one of the most important issues.
 They’re overseas, so cutting a paper check won’t work.
-If you’re using an international payroll provider, like ADP or SAP, it should offer money transfer services as part of its payroll plans.
+If you’re using an international payroll provider, like Papaya Global, it should offer money transfer services as part of its payroll plans.

-Another way to transfer money to your employees is by sending international ACH payments, although the Fed will only allow you to transmit funds to 25 countries at this time—Canada, France, and Denmark are just a few.
+Another way to transfer money to your employees is by sending international ACH payments.
+However, take note that the Federal Reserve will only allow you to transmit funds to 33 countries, as of August 2020.
+(We will provide further updates as they come.)

 You can also open a central bank account overseas, fund it each month, and pay employees directly from the account.
 This is a must in countries where you are required to remit funds for payroll taxes via local bank accounts.

-You should keep this in mind when paying workers, and consider increasing their pay rate to account for fluctuations, if possible.
+The difference in currencies is another issue you’re likely to deal with when paying international employees.
+Keep in mind that when paying workers, consider increasing their pay rate to account for fluctuations, if possible.